 Step 2.
 Five functions to manage iPhone storage reasonably.

-It is pretty handy and quick to operate iMyFone Umate Pro or iMyFone Umate Pro for Mac, right?
+It is pretty handy and quick to operate iMyFone Umate Pro, right?
 In view of its multifunction and efficiency, why don't have a free try and give it an opportunity to manage your space on iPhone?

 Tip 2.
 Remove Unnecessary Apps